ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/style-the-app.md

 }
 ```

 We will expand this shortly to contain more styles.
-As the styles grow, we will want to look at splitting them out into seperate files that are imported here, but for now we can just add our styles to the `global.css` file.
+As the styles grow, we will want to look at splitting them out into separate files that are imported here, but for now we can just add our styles to the `global.css` file.

 ### Shadow DOM